-7 Types of Hospital Admission is Emergency Admission, Planned Admission, Elective Admission, Day Case Admission, Maternity Admission, Outpatient Admission, and Observation Admission.
+7 Types of Hospital Admission are Emergency Hospital Admission, Planned Admission, Elective Admission, Day Case Admission, Maternity Admission, Outpatient Admission, and Observation Hospital Admission.
 Now we discuss more Types of Hospital Admission.

 Types of Hospital Admission

 There are different types of hospital admissions depending on the nature of the patient’s medical condition and the urgency of treatment needed.
 Here are some of the most common types of hospital admissions:

 What is Emergency Hospital Admission?